People School is a course on people skills by Vanessa van Edwards.

 For example, Vanessa mentions a popular study on the priming effect that Kahneman also references in his bestseller Thinking Fast and Slow.

-There have been some big discussion in psychology on whether those studies were even valid as they failed to replicate on successive studies.
+There has been some heated debate on whether those original studies were even valid as they failed to replicate on successive studies.

 Kahneman overall believes the studies were valid, as do more psychologists and as I do as well (and as probably does Vanessa, too).